 What Is A USDA REAP Grant?

-The Rural Energy for America Program, better known as the REAP Grant, provides grant funding to rural small businesses and agricultural producers across the United States to implement renewable energy systems or improve overall energy efficiency.
+The Rural Energy for America Program, commonly called the REAP Grant, offers funding to rural small businesses and agricultural producers throughout the United States.
+This program helps them implement renewable energy systems or enhance their efficiency.
+Eligible applicants can request the grant to cover up to 50% of their project costs.

 Does My Business Or Farm Qualify For A REAP Grant?